mmisw/cf2rdf/README.md

 100 4771k    0 4771k    0     0   237k      0 --:--:--  0:00:20 --:--:--  885k
 ```

-Then run the `cf2rdf` program to generate the RDF version of the CF vocabulary and also the
+Then run the `cf2rdf` program to generate the RDF version of the CF vocabulary
-mapping ontology:
+and also the mapping ontology.
+This program is run with the [sbt tool](http://www.scala-sbt.org/download.html):

 ```shell
 $ sbt run